vidiff/vidiff-documentation-and-issues/README.md

 ```
 npx vidiff init --url https://your.application.com --entry path/to/scenario.js
 ```
-Then commut and push your work.
+Then commit and push your work.

 To launch your first build, grab the API token in your account page and the project ID in the project page.
 Then you can do:
 ```